Countly/countly-sdk-documentation/cordova/next.md

 <p>
-  If consent is removed, but the appropriate function can't be called before the app closes, it should be done at next app start so that any relevant server side features could be disabled (like reverse geo ip for location)
+  If consent is removed, but the appropriate function can't be called before the app closes, it should be done at next app start so that any relevant server side features could be disabled (like reverse geo ip for location).
 </p>
 <p>
   Feature names in the Android SDK are stored as static fields in the class called